-Figure 2-58 Function diagram of the blocking scheme
+Figure 2-66 Function diagram of the blocking scheme

-Sequence Figure 2-59 shows the logic diagram of the blocking scheme for one line end.
+Figure 2-67 shows the logic diagram of the blocking scheme for one line end.

-The overreach zone Z1B is blocked which is why it must be set to Forward (address 1351 Op. mode Z1B, see also Subsection 2.2.1 at margin heading "Controlled Zone Z1B").
+The overreach zone Z1B is blocked which is why it must be set to Forward (address 1351 Op. mode Z1B, see also Section 2.2.1 at margin heading "Controlled Zone Z1B").

 On two terminal lines, the signal transmission may be phase segregated.
 Send and receive circuits in this case are built up for each phase.
-On three terminal lines, the transmit signal is sent to both opposite line ends.
-The receive signal is then combined with a logical OR gate as no blocking signal must be received from any line end during an internal fault.
-With the setting parameter Type of Line (address 2102) the device is informed as to whether it has one or two opposite line ends.
+On three terminal lines, the transmit signals are sent to both opposite line ends.
+The receive signals are then combined with a logical OR gate as no blocking signal must be received from any line end during an internal fault.
+With the parameter Type of Line (address 2102) the device is informed as to whether it has one or two opposite line ends.

-As soon as the distance protection has detected a fault in the reverse direction, a blocking signal is transmitted (e.g. "Dis.T.SEND", FNo 4056).
+As soon as the distance protection has detected a fault in the reverse direction, a blocking signal is transmitted (e.g. "Dis.T.SEND", No. 4056).
 The transmitted signal may be prolonged by setting address 2103 accordingly.
-The blocking signal is stopped if a fault is detected in the forward direction (e.g. "Dis.T.BL STOP", FNo 4070).
+The blocking signal is stopped if a fault is detected in the forward direction (e.g. "Dis.T.BL STOP", No. 4070).
 Very rapid blocking is possible by transmitting also the output signal of the jump detector for measured values.
-To do so, the output "DisJumpBlocking" (FNo 4060) must also be allocated to the transmitter output relay.
-As this jump signal appears at every measured value jump, it should only be used if the transmitted signal.
+To do so, the output "DisJumpBlocking" (No. 4060) must also be allocated to the transmitter output relay.
+As this jump signal appears at every measured value jump, it should only be used if the transmission channel can be relied upon to respond promptly to the disappearance of the transmitted signal.

 If there is a disturbance in the signal transmission path the overreaching zone can be blocked via a binary input.
-The distance protection operates with the normal time grading characteristic (non delayed trip in Z1).
-The overreach zone Z1B may however be activated by internal automatic reclosure or external criteria via the binary input ">Enable ARzones".
+The distance protection operates with the usual time grading characteristic (non delayed trip in Z1).
+The overreach zone Z1B may, however, be activated by internal automatic reclosure or external criteria via the binary input ">Enable ARzones".

 The occurrence of erroneous signals resulting from transients during clearance of external faults or from direction reversal resulting during the clearance of faults on parallel lines, is neutralized by the "Transient Blocking".
-It prolongs the blocking signal by the transient blocking time TrBlk BlockTime (address 2110), if it has been present for the minimum duration equal to the waiting time TrBlk Wait Time (address 2109).
+The received blocking signals also prolong the release by the transient blocking time TrBlk BlockTime (address 2110) if it has been present for at least the waiting time TrBlk Wait Time (address 2109), see Figure 2-68).
+After expiration of TrBlk BlockTime (address 2110) the delay time Release Delay (address 2108) is restarted.

-It lies in the nature of the blocking scheme that single end fed short circuits can also be tripped rapidly without any special measures, as the non feeding end cannot generate a blocking signal.
+It lies in the nature of the blocking scheme that single end fed short-circuits can also be tripped rapidly without any special measures, as the non feeding end cannot generate a blocking signal.